Stephanie-022/Hockey-Position-Classifier/README.md

-# Hockey-Position-Classifier
+## Hockey-Position-Classifier

-#Class Project for DS 110 Introduction to Data Science with Python
+Class Project for DS 110 Introduction to Data Science with Python

+## Description
-#uses a Random Forest Classifier
+uses a Random Forest Classifier to classify hockey players by their season stats.
+Data can be used to see the details of the game that differentiate players the most.

+## Future Additions
+Can find outliers in the data to see skaters that might fit into other positions the best, especially useful for finding centers that can play wing and vice versa.

+## Licensing
-#Data from moneypuck.com
+Data from moneypuck.com